schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vogue

-A millwright offers at a in-flight path.
+A millwright offers at an in-flight path.

 ## Literary Alligator